evmts/tevm-monorepo/.changeset/calm-flowers-breathe.md

 ---
-"@evmts/state": patch
+"@tevm/state": patch
 ---

-Added new state package for handling evmts state with zustand
+Added new state package for handling tevm state with zustand